Configure a listener for an Always On availability group

 NetBIOS recognizes only the first 15 chars in the dns_name.
 If you have two WSFC clusters that are controlled by the same Active Directory and you try to create availability group listeners in both of clusters using names with more than 15 characters and an identical 15 character prefix, you will get an error reporting that the Virtual Network Name resource could not be brought online.
 For information about prefix naming rules for DNS names, see Assigning Domain Names.

-|The cluster object name (CNO) of WSFC cluster that is hosting the availability group must have Create Computer objects permission.
+|The cluster name object (CNO) of WSFC cluster that is hosting the availability group must have Create Computer objects permission.

 In Active Directory, a CNO by default does not have Create Computer objects permission explicitly and can create 10 virtual computer objects (VCOs).
 After 10 VCOs are created, the creation of additional VCOs will fail.
 You can avoid this by granting the permission explicitly to the WSFC cluster's CNO.
 Note that VCOs for availability groups that you have deleted are not automatically deleted in Active Directory and count against your 10 VCO default limit unless they are manually deleted.